ashishanildhage/code-gita/README.md

 # code-gita

-All the things I have learnt related to tech &amp; coding in a well documented manner for future reference
+All the things I have learnt related to tech & coding in a well documented manner for future reference.